pytroll/satpy/doc/source/config.rst

 * **YAML/Config Key**: ``cache_sensor_angles``
 * **Default**: ``False``

-Whether or not generating sensor azimuth and sensor zenith angles should be cached to on-disk zarr arrays.
+Whether or not generated sensor azimuth and sensor zenith angles should be cached to on-disk zarr arrays.
 These angles are primarily used in certain modifiers and compositors.
 This caching is only done for ``AreaDefinition``-based geolocation, not ``SwathDefinition``s.